 9) The Imperial helmet- The final evolution of Roman helmets

 The imperial helmet was the final evolution of the helmets worn by the Roman legionaries.
-This term was coined by H. Russel Robinson and he divided the imperial helmet into two types ‘Imperial Gallic’ and ‘Imperial Italic’.
+H. Russel Robinson coined the term and he divided the imperial helmet into two types ‘Imperial Gallic’ and ‘Imperial Italic’.
 The imperial helmet had more advanced features thus making it efficient and effective during wars.
 The imperial helmets had a sloped neck with a ribbing pattern at the nape.
 Additionally, they had ear guards, ornamental bosses and brass trim.

 After the Dacian Wars, the Romans made further developments in the helmet.
 They attached two iron bars crosswise across the helmet skull, said to be a protection against the falx.
 This soon became a standard feature.